oliinykm99/interpol_carmen/README.md

 > **HINT:** _CSV exports into `seeds` - whether by Excel or pandas - is a great way to start..._ :eyes:

 As seen from the data, agencies are free to name report columns according to their custom - but let's call each "yablaka" an apple! :apple:
-Each source ought follow a _common data dictionary_ of
+Each source ought follow a _common data dictionary_ with the following entries

 | Column | Description | Type |
 | ------------ | ----------- | -----|